tylerwatkins101/cs498-visualization-project/README.md

 - The plot axes and legend are consistent for the duration of the narrative visualization.
 The axes are linear and extend the range of the data.
 - The marks are circular and consistent in size and color for the duration of the narrative visualization.
 - The scenes were designed for consistency to keep the viewer from getting disoriented through transitions.
-- The order of the scenes were chosen to first highlight the overall trend of the data in scene 1, second to explore that trend in scene 2 based on the categorical variable "Vehicle Type" and see that even among different vehicles types the trend is consistent, and finally in scene 3 ask the user to reflect on this trend and perhaps consider it when making his next vehicle purchase.
+- The order of the scenes were chosen to first highlight the overall trend of the data in scene 1, second to explore that trend in scene 2 based on the categorical variable vehicle "type" and see that even among different vehicles types the trend is consistent, and finally in scene 3 ask the user to reflect on this trend and perhaps consider it when making his next vehicle purchase.

 ### Annotations